-As a shareholder in your local Community Bank, you are part of this incredible social network that is playing an increasingly important role in the Australian economy.
+And now even with the digital evolution upon us, the foundation of our future still relies on the guiding principles of the Community Bank model.
+We are community enterprises and the custodians of this incredible model that collaborates with local communities for social good.
+The objective of our Community Bank network remains the same.
+Our evolution will be evidenced by the channels that we use to connect with our customers and communities, digital by design and human where it matters.
 The Community Bank network was a first mover in Australia with its unique social enterprise model.
 The first Community Bank opened its doors in 1998, and since then, the network has grown to 307 Community Bank branches.
 The network represents a diverse cross-section of Australia with 240 social enterprises, 70,000+ shareholders, 1600+ volunteer directors, 1600+ staff and 905,000 customers located in metro, regional, rural and remote locations across the country.
-It's not uncommon to visit a country town and see the Community Bank logo affixed to public amenities; at the front of schools, and on the perimeter of sporting clubs - such is the breadth and depth of our investments over the years.
-The Community Bank network invests via grants, donations and sponsorships that connect with and care for generations of Australians.
-Funding programs range from sport, scholarships and school programs, through to community groups, cultural organisations and local councils.
-The Community Bank influence further extends to facilitating and attracting other partners to help subsidise much needed community projects.
-The relationship with the Bank, which has been fashioned out of shared effort, risk and reward, is clearly a philosophy that works.
-Also supporting the network, is the Community Bank National Council (CBNC), which advocates and influences on behalf of the 240 community enterprises with its partners.
-The three strategic pillars of the 22-23 CBNC strategy are to: • Develop a community network strategy to ensure the ongoing sustainability of our community enterprises • Advocate for and champion the uniqueness and value of our social enterprises • Unite the network to leverage our community presence and amplify our community impact
+The Community Bank network creates impact though grants, donations and sponsorships that connect with and care for generations of Australians.
+Network investment ranges from sport, scholarships and school programs, through to community groups, cultural organisations and local councils.
+We also facilitate and attract partnerships to help support much needed community projects.
+The Community Bank National Council (CBNC) is the voice of the Community Bank network.
+The role of the CBNC is to advocate and influence on behalf of the 240 community enterprises with its partner.
+It has also been the role of the CBNC to oversee the development of the Community Network Strategy which exists to ensure the ongoing sustainability of this unique collective of social enterprises.